 Scott started getting questions about where his "sudden" velocity came from and he began filming his teammates and breaking them down while still playing.
 Healthy Velo had unofficially begun!

 Scott is the founder of Healthy Velo LLC and also serves as the Vice President, Co-Head of Player Development and Pitching Coordinator for Canes Indiana Baseball.

 Over the years, Scott has developed relationships across the country inside the game of baseball at the professional, college, and private levels, some of which came on the ITTV YouTube and Podcast interview show.

 In 2019-20 he was afforded the opportunity to be a candidate with the New York Mets for their Assistant Pitching Coordinator role, flying out to San Diego for the Winter Meetings.
 Tapping into his network, he was fortunate to be able to reach out to over 20 different colleagues with experience at the MLB/MiLB level in preparation for the meetings.

-As of 2021, Scott played a major role in achieving “Certified Facility” status with Rapsodo, becoming one of only 2 certified facilities in the state.
+In 2021, Scott played a major role in achieving “Certified Facility” status with Rapsodo, becoming one of only 2 certified facilities in the state.

 In 2019 Scott flew to Phoenix, AZ for the first-ever class of the OnBaseU Pitching Certification to become certified in assessing pitchers physically and mechanically.
 Scott was the first recipient of the OnBaseU Pitching Certification in the state of Indiana and is still one of less than 10 total in the state.